Xevrac/cnc_backend/README.md

 Open solution with VS2022 and compile build.
 Run `CNCEmu.exe`.
 > .NET Framework 4.6.1 is required

+# Learn
+Want to contribute?
+There is a [Docs](https://github.com/Xevrac/cnc_backend/wiki) page where you can learn.

 # Media
 Latest updates can be followed on my <a href="https://www.youtube.com/playlist?list=PLfYG_Q01lhem8qrQB7T5HWXg18_CR5noX">YouTube channel</a>.